-Packed with a thick green cover of pine and deodar trees, and with sprawling tea plantations, the town of Mandi is situated at the junction of Kulu and Dharamshala.
-It is often referred to as 'Varanasi of Hills', or 'Choti Kashi'.
-The town also has as many as 81 temples spread across its area.
+Packed with a thick green cover of pine and deodar trees, the town of Mandi is situated at the junction of Kullu and Dharamshala.
+It is often referred to as 'Varanasi of Hills', or 'Choti Kashi' as the town has as many as 81 temples spread across its area.

-Mandi, a popular commercial hub of Himachal Pradesh, is simply much more than that.
-Lying on the banks of River Beas, Mandi also displays some old palaces and exquisite form of colonial architecture.
-With a blend of warm and cold weather, the city housing the lakes and gardens provide for its travellers a breath of fresh air.
+Lying on the banks of River Beas, Mandi also displays some old palaces and temples that can be dated back to the 5th Century AD.
 Serving as a gateway to some famous valleys such as Kullu, Manali, Spiti and Lahaul, Mandi is must on your north India itinerary which never fails to enchant its visitors.
 Mandi is also the nearest town to various treks like Prashar lake and Janjheli.

 The taste for travel in India has changed a lot over the years.
 The new generation travellers prefer places that are away from the hustle and bustle of busy tourist destinations.
 All they look forwar (Read More)d to is a quiet and relaxing vacation.
 A little bit of sightseeing and more of lazying out in a hotel that offers a great view, clean air, a place that is quiet and natural.
 Such is this destination known as CHINDI that is just 95 kms away from Shimla and 100 kms from Mandi.
 Not many people have known this, but this truly is a place to spend your next vacations.